Churchill, Manitoba: Churchill Marine Observatory

-As of late 2019, the Churchill Marine Observatory (CMO) is currently under construction by the University of Manitoba with federal funds.
-It will facilitate studies to address technological, scientific and economic issues pertaining to Arctic oil spills, gas exploration, and other contaminants.
-The facility will be located in the Churchill estuary, and will consist of two saltwater sub-pools designed to simultaneously accommodate contaminated and control experiments on various scenarios of the behaviour of oil spills in sea ice.
-The concrete pools will be equipped with a movable fabric roof to control snow cover and ice growth, and various sensors and instruments to allow real-time monitoring.
+The Churchill Marine Observatory (CMO), operated by the University of Manitoba, was constructed with federal funds beginning in 2015.
+The observatory became operational in December 2021.
+It facilitates studies to address technological, scientific and economic issues pertaining to Arctic oil spills, gas exploration, and other contaminants.
+The facility is located in the Churchill River estuary, and consists of two saltwater sub-pools designed to simultaneously accommodate contaminated and control experiments on various scenarios of the behaviour of oil spills in sea ice.
+The concrete pools are equipped with a movable fabric roof to control snow cover and ice growth, and various sensors and instruments to allow real-time monitoring.
 The project is estimated to cost about $32 million.
-The lead scientist is David G. Barber, a professor at the University of Manitoba and Canada Research Chair in Arctic-System Science.

 Transportation

 Churchill Airport, formerly a United States and Canadian military base, is serviced by Calm Air operating scheduled flights connecting Churchill to Winnipeg.

 The privately owned Port of Churchill is Canada's principal seaport on the Arctic Ocean.
-The port was originally constructed by the government in the 1930s, although the idea of building such an Arctic deep water port originated in the 19th century.
+The port was originally constructed by the government in the 1930s, although the idea of building such an Arctic deep-water port originated in the 19th century.
 It is the only Arctic Ocean seaport connected to the North American railway grid.
 The port is capable of servicing Panamax vessels.
 The presence of ice on Hudson Bay restricts navigation from mid-autumn to mid-summer.
 Churchill experiences the highest tides in Hudson Bay.
-The Churchill estuary has a narrow entrance, and ships planning to moor at the port have to execute a relatively tight 100 degree turn.
+The Churchill estuary has a narrow entrance, and ships planning to moor at the port have to execute a relatively tight 100-degree turn.
 Maritime transportation companies, Nunavut Sealink and Supply (NSSI) as Groupe Desgagnés, and Nunavut Eastern Arctic Sealink (NEAS) both have bases in Churchill and provide sealift to Nunavik and all Nunavut communities.
 The port was used for the export of Canadian grain to European markets, with rail-sea connections made at Churchill.

 There are no roads from Churchill that connect to the Canadian highway network.
 The only overland route connecting Churchill to the rest of Canada is the Hudson Bay Railway, formerly part of the Canadian National Railway (CN) network, which connects the Port of Churchill and the town's railway station to CN's rail line at The Pas.
 The Winnipeg–Churchill train, operated by Via Rail, provides passenger service between Churchill station in downtown Churchill and Union Station in downtown Winnipeg twice per week and from The Pas once per week.
 The 1700 km journey from Winnipeg takes approximately 40 hours, and services many smaller communities in northern Manitoba and eastern Saskatchewan.